 In this piece, we’ll explain the basics of AML compliance programs, explore the five pillars of AML, and dig into why they matter.

 What is an AML compliance program?

 An AML compliance program aligns corporate operations with regulatory expectations to effectively vet customers and prevent money laundering.

 What are the five pillars of AML compliance?

 The newest version of the Bank Secrecy Act identifies five key compliance pillars: The designation of a compliance officer, development of internal policies, creation of a training program for employees, integration of independent testing and auditing, and development of risk-based processes for ongoing customer due diligence (CDD).

 Here are the 5 pillars of AML compliance:

 1. Designate a compliance officer

 The first step to creating an effective AML compliance program is designating a compliance officer.
-This individual is your point person for all things AML — it’s their job to evaluate current processes, determine where you can improve, draft new policies, and ensure the new strategy complies with all current AML regulations and is implemented across your organization.
+This individual is your point person for all things AML and BSA — it’s their job to evaluate current processes, determine where you can improve, draft new policies, and ensure the new strategy complies with all current AML regulations and is implemented across your organization.